-Florida makes it very easy to search for and find an inmate if you want to look someone up in the penal system.
+FL makes it very easy to search for and find an inmate if you want to look someone up in the penal system.
 With just a first or last name search you can see a list of offenders.
 You can narrow that search down by an offense, ID number, county or the location of the facility they are held within.
-When you perform a search, you will see a lot of information such as mug shot, name, race, gender, hair and eye color, height, weight, birth date, admittance date, facility info, aliases, identifying marks, release date, their criminal history, court history and other details.
-You can also use a third-party online search portal to find someone in jail or prison.
+When you perform a search, you will see a lot of information such as mug shot, name, race, gender, hair and eye color, height, weight, birth date, admittance date, facility info, aliases, identifying marks, release date, their criminal history, court history, and other details.
+You can also use Florida prison inmate search online to find someone in jail or prison.

 Creating Public Jail Records

 From the time a criminal is picked up by police and arrested, the state starts keeping jail records of the individual.
 Each agency after that, that handles the prisoner adds to the records.
 When the person has court dates, rulings, charges or sentencing, the record is updated.
 When they are moved to a new facility their information is updated until they have completed their rehabilitation and been released on parole.
 Every event that takes place during their prison life is documented and kept in their jail record.